ivre/ivre/doc/WEBUI.md

 between the summary display and the full display for the result.

-The pencil icon in the upper-right corner opens the notepad page for the current host (see below) in the rightest part of the screen.
+The pencil icon in the upper-right corner opens the notepad page for the current host (see below) in the rightmost part of the screen.

 Each blue element in the results can be clicked to add a filter.